 Banana Bread Cinnamon Rolls

-- With the mixer running add the yeast mixture to the bowl.
+- Turn on the mixer to low, and while the mixer is running add the milk mixture to the banana mixture.

-- While the mixer is still running add the milk mixture to the bowl.
+- With the mixer still running, incorporate the yeast mixture into the bowl.

-- Lightly flour your work surface and dough, The dough will be sticky.
+- Lightly flour both your work surface, a rolling pin and the dough, as it will be sticky.

 - Preheat the oven to 350 degrees.